jaehnri/minecraft-gcp/README.md

 # minecraft-gcp
-Scripts and configurations to run a Minecraft on GCP
+Scripts and configurations to run a Minecraft server on GCP